 Otherwise known as a spading fork, this gardening tool features a handle and short, sturdy tines.
 It is ideal for loosening, lifting and turning the soil.

-To see someone clear their garden by hand, or for a look at some other tools that would make a great gift idea, check out this video –
+To see someone clear their garden by hand, or for a look at some other tools that would make a great gift idea.

 The next most important thing in a garden is to have the ability to dig.
 While some of the clearing tools are also capable of digging, here are some more options.